int19h/jbomohi/dict/i'au/comments.md

 short (hence my booking of the precious, and atypical, monosyllabic cmavo {iau} for this), but cmavo space is an issue.

+## 2015-07-19T12:25:06Z — spheniscine (comment 2336, on definition 66786, in reply to 2328)

+Re: Current (and hopefully final) understanding of the grammar of i'au

+s/ should it work / should it work differently